Realm-Bot/docs/Realm Page/realm-world.md

 - Select the slot you want to manage (e.g., Slot 1, Slot 2, Slot 3).
 - Confirm the slot name and game mode (e.g., Survival, Adventure) before making changes.

+Realm slots are numbered **1 through 3**.
+Every upload, replacement, and pack action is scoped to the currently active slot.

 **Best practice:** Treat world slots as separate environments.
 Keep at least one slot reserved for backups/testing if your workflow allows it.

 ---